zuozhenggh/learning-library/data-management-library/database/spatial/spatial-apex/add-spatial-analysis/add-spatial-analysis.md

 3. Drag a Select List item your filters region and update the name to **P3_STATE**.
 ![Image alt text](images/add-spatial-analysis-03.png)

 4. In the Page Item properties on the right, scroll down to the section for List of Values.
-Set the Type as SQL Query and enter the following query:
+Enable **Value Required** using the switch, set the Type as **SQL Query** and enter the following query:
       ```
       <copy>
       select name, state_code